Article

 Whether by phone, email, or in person, office assistants are often a customer's first point of contact.
 That's why many hiring managers are thrilled to find administrative candidates with exceptional customer service skills.

-Just like any other skill, interacting with different types of customers takes time and practice to learn what does and doesn't work.
+Just like any other skill, interacting with different types of customers takes time and practice to learn what works best.
 For instance, you may discover that active listening and understanding are the best approaches for dealing with upset customers, while genuine enthusiasm can turn satisfied customers into strong advocates.

 Over time, an administrative position can help you hone valuable people skills that will serve you well for years to come.